garthlester/NERDTree/README.md

 ### Bookmark Table Mappings

+† I'm not sure if the VSCode explorer has anything like NERDTree bookmarks.
+I may come back to these and investigate when the rest is functional, but for now, no bookmark features are officially planned.

 | Command | Default Keybinding | Description | Status |
 |---|---|---|---|
 | nerdtree.notImplemented | o | open bookmark | not planned † |